-Doing my Marketing internship in Bali in the dive center Nico Dives Cool, I took the opportunity to pass the first level of diving.
-The company offered me the possibility to do an Open Water course that ends with an SSI certification, recognized all around the world.
+Doing my Marketing internship in Bali in the dive centre Nico Dives Cool, I took the opportunity to pass the first level of diving.
+The company offered me the possibility to do an Open Water Diving Certificate that ends with an SSI certification, recognised all around the world.

 Some theoretical notions …

 So I started by reading a very comprehensive theoretical program explaining everything I needed to know about diving, including the equipment, preparation, underwater communication, environmental awareness, precautions to take, all the useful information on the aquatic world and diving.

 … a lot of practice …

-Then I went to Padang bai, a place famous for its corals and underwater life, for my first two dives in the ocean.
+Then I went to Padang Bai, a place famous for its corals and underwater life, for my first two dives in the ocean.
 I repeated all the actions learned in the pool during the first dive, such as preparing my gear, checking it, putting my diving gear in the water, diving back from the boat, towing my tired buddy from a point A to a point B on the surface, manage my descent and ascent but also remove my mask under the water and put it back on.

 I remained focused and my instructor was very patient, he re-explained the exercises when needed.
 During the second dive, I took more time to enjoy the marine environment and worked my buoyancy, very important in diving and difficult to gauge.
 The buoyancy is regulated at one hand thanks to the breathing, but mainly thanks to the accumulated air in the buoyancy control device (BCD), the more I inflate it (adding air inside my BCD), the more I float and therefore the more I approach the surface.
 At the opposite, the more air I deflate from the BCD, the more I sink.

 … and a lot of fun !

 For the second day of diving, it took place in Tulamben, where is located the beautiful Coral Garden.
 During the first dive, I practiced again some exercises previously seen and acquired the necessary knowledge to use the compass and the diving computer underwater.
-When I swimmed through this coral garden, I could enjoy many marine species and anemone fields with many clown fish.
+When I swam through this coral garden, I could enjoy many marine species and anemone fields with many clown fish.

-For my last dive, I was able to discover the famous USAT Liberty wreck, it is an american warship measuring 120 meters long and located between nine and thirty-five meters depth.
+For my last dive, I was able to discover the famous USAT Liberty wreck (aka the Bali Wreck), it is an American warship measuring 120 meters long and located between nine and thirty-five meters depth.
 We descended to a depth of 18 meters, which is the maximum limit allowed for Open Water divers.